yuvalmGS/gigaspaces-wiki-jekyll/xap97net/client-side-caching.markdown

 There are two variations provided:

-• depanlinkLocal Cachetengahlink./local-cache.htmlbelakanglink - This client side cache maintains any object used by the application.
+• [Local Cache](./local-cache.html) - This client side cache maintains any object used by the application.
 The cache data is loaded on demand (lazily), based on the client application's read activities.
-• depanlinkLocal Viewtengahlink./local-view.htmlbelakanglink - This client side cache maintains a specific subset of the entire data, and client side cache is populated when the client application is started.
+• [Local View](./local-view.html) - This client side cache maintains a specific subset of the entire data, and client side cache is populated when the client application is started.

 In both cases, once updates are performed (objects are added/updated/removed) on the master space, the master space propagates the changes to all relevant local views and caches.